teamclairvoyant/airflow-scheduler-failover-controller/README.md

 ### Production

-1. Select which version of the code you want to install and use this value as the {BRANCH_OR_TAG} placeholder:
+1. Select which version of the code you want to install and use this value as the {BRANCH_OR_TAG} placeholder.
+Current Options:

     * modularize-dev    - development version of the code